DylanAKing/OpenVPN-Installer/README.md

     - unzip ((optional)or select an alternative dependant on your download format ex: .zip, .tar.gz)

   - Verify the Desired non-root user is in the sudoers file '/etc/sudoers'\
-    the way i know to do this is by adding the following line to '/etc/sudoers'\
+    the way i know to do this is by adding the following line to '/etc/sudoers'

-      " $username ALL=(ALL:ALL) ALL "\
+      $username ALL=(ALL:ALL) ALL

-    replacing $username with the name on the non root user,\ and placing this line below the corresponding line for ROOT.\
+    replacing $username with the name on the non root user and placing this line below the corresponding line for ROOT\
     Please inform me if there is a better way to acheive this.

   - With these packages installed and a non-root user capable of using the "sudo" command, youre ready to install just follow the ubuntu instructions below

 If your running ubuntu 20.04, or completed the steps outlined aboved:\
-  - Clone this Repository and Extract it\
+  - Clone this Repository and Extract it
-  - Make the install script executable with:  chmod +x ../install-ovpn-server.sh\
+  - Make the install script executable with:  chmod +x ../install-ovpn-server.sh
   - Start the installation with:  ./install-ovpn-server.sh

 this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those